gdgkirkley/gabrielkirkley.ca/posts/00-how-i-learned-to-code/how-i-learned-to-code.md

 long hours trying to remember which function did what and how to get the data to mutate in the right way.

-I'm incredibly lucky that one of the enormous privileges that I have is the time and freedom to devote to my ongoing education.
+**Acknowledgement:** I'm incredibly lucky that one of the enormous privileges that I have is the time and freedom to devote to my ongoing education.
 I have no kids, and relatively few outside obligations to pull me away from learning.
 But I also have the drive to finish what I started.
 It meant giving up reading, video games, watching Netflix, and a lot of fun things.
 But it was worth it.

 https://twitter.com/EmmaBostian/status/1270999138839207936?s=20